Skwiera-Magic/password-generator/README.md

 ### The challenge

 *Here's random password generator for you to use and enjoy :)
-*While creation it I have learned loops, functions, how to use math.floor and math.random
+*While creating it I have learned loops, functions, how to use math.floor and math.random *

 ### Screenshot